Cognitive behavioral training: Difference from CBT

-Although CBTraining employs some similar concepts that define Cognitive Behavioral Therapy, there are some fundamental differences between CBTraining and CBT, both in philosophy and in application.
+Although CBTraining employs some similar concepts that define cognitive behavioral therapy, there are some fundamental differences between CBTraining and CBT, both in philosophy and in application.
 CBTraining is training, not therapy.
 This is a critical distinction: unlike typical forms and applications of CBT, CBTraining is a process that is finite.
 In CBT, as with most therapy, the patient plays a large role in determining the direction of the therapy, including the intensity and duration.
 A CBTraining course, or program, is often broken up into a series of progressive, strategically ordered sessions designed to guide the participant through the process of training the brain away from impulsive thinking.
 The goal is to adjust the automatic processes that lead to undesired behaviors through repetitious training sessions designed to promote a desired behavior.
 CBTraining aims to change participants' behaviors through seemingly unrelated tasks by demonstrating near transfer (application of improved skills to circumstances that are very similar to those of the trained task) and far transfer (application of improved skills to circumstances that are very different from those of the trained task).

 Willpower

-In addressing addictive behavior and other potentially destructive behavior compelling to the participant, CBTraining may incorporate an urge conditioning/desensitization approach that is a proactive form of Acceptance Commitment Therapy (ACT).
+In addressing addictive behavior and other potentially destructive behavior compelling to the participant, CBTraining may incorporate an urge conditioning/desensitization approach that is a proactive form of acceptance and commitment therapy (ACT).
 This approach stands in contrast to what is commonly most instinctive to people (urge avoidance), and seems counter-intuitive at first.
 The approach of urge desensitization has been applied to patients with gambling addictions, and research has shown it to be effective.
 When a person is trying to quit smoking, for instance, the instinct is to remove all smoking paraphernalia from his presence.
 While this "out of sight, out of mind" approach seems to make sense, it does nothing to actually deal with the emotionally driven urge to smoke.
 A measure of success that is vital for positive results, but not often recorded in studies, is the determination to complete the program and adjust behaviors.

-Further distinguishing CBTraining from its closely related psychological predecessors is the inclusion of the concept of "Training" in place of "Therapy".
+Further distinguishing CBTraining from its closely related psychological predecessors is the inclusion of the concept of "training" in place of "therapy".
 CBTraining is a planned, intricately designed and systematically applied regimen that is purposely finite.
 CBTraining begins with a specific goal, and is constructed as a time-specific road map to achieving the goal.